twinj/InStruct4j/README.md

 InStruct4j
 ==========

 A universal parser for mapping bytes from files, buffers or arrays and then displaying that information via the enumerated maps.
-This iperfect for creating parser strategies for any file which has a tracaeable structure: E.g. Windows PE files, COFF, Package files.
+This is perfect for creating parser strategies for any file which has a tracaeable/reverse capable
+structure: E.g. Windows PE files, COFF, Game Package files.

 To use the parser you must subclass the following classes.